subscriptions-project/swg-js/CODE_OF_CONDUCT.md

-# The __PROJECT__ open source project code of conduct
+# The Subscribe with Google open source project code of conduct

 All members, committers and volunteers in this community are required to act according to the following code of conduct.
-We encourage you to follow these guidelines, which help steer our interactions, keep the __PROJECT__ a positive, growing project and community and provide and ensure a safe environment for everyone.
+We encourage you to follow these guidelines, which help steer our interactions, keep the Subscribe with Google a positive, growing project and community and provide and ensure a safe environment for everyone.

 ## Responsible and enforcing this code of conduct